The Gottfried Maulhardt/Albert Pfeiler

 GOTTFRIED & SOPHIE MAULHARDT

 By 1869, Gottfried and Caspar Borchard leased 1,200 acres on Rancho Colonia from Juan Camarillo.
-At this time, there was no lumberyard or wharf to bring in the lumber, so Gottfried used his skill as a brick mason and built the two-story brick residence/winery located next to this house.
+At this time, there was no lumberyard or wharf to bring in the lumber, so Gottfried used his skill as a brick mason and built the two-story brick residence/winery.
 By 1870, William Barnard opened a lumberyard in Wynema (Hueneme), and with the arrival of Gottfried’s brother Jacob and family, they built a small, modest, two-story cottage farmhouse.
 Additional features were added during the nearly 30 years that Gottfried lived at the property, including a wraparound porch and a room addition with a bay window.

 Gottfried passed away in December 1898, and his widow Sophie sold the remaining 30 acres to Louis Pfeiler in 1905.
 Pfeiler gave the ranch to his son, Albert & his wife, Lydia, as a wedding gift.
 By the 1920s, several more room additions were added & the porch was removed.